It Wasn't Tech Neck

 I used the air popper.
 The kernels shot out of the spout into a mixing bowl.
 I'd melt the butter, pour it over, add the salt, and stir it together before filling the red movie theater containers.
 One for each of us.
 Except my husband.
 He volunteered to take the mixing bowl with whatever was left in it, while the girls whined how unfair that was from the other room.

 I had the neck wrap on before any of it started.
 Pajamas first, then the wrap.
 Getting through dinner and cleanup was all I had left in me.
 The heating pad was already waiting for me on the couch.
+By then, getting through the evening had become its own kind of work.

 "Not the meat pie," they'd say.